MrDadzie/P5-Sentiment-Analysis-Project/readme.md

 The project was completed in four main phases:

 * ### Setting Up Project Repository<br>
   Here, all components of the project repository was set.
-The main folders included ML asset and src  folders.
-The dataset for the ML training was also uploaded<br>
+The repository was initialized and folder(with acompanying files) were uploaded.
+The dataset used for fine tuning the models training was also uploaded<br>

 * ### Installing Dependencies <br>
    All project dependecies were installed(pandas, numpy. streamlit, torch,transformers and scikit-learn)